MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

 ## Installing .NET Core

 .NET Core 3.1 is automatically installed when you install Visual Studio for Mac.
-For more information about versions of .NET Core supported in Visual Studio for Mac see [.NET Core Support](./net-core-support.md).
+For more information about versions of .NET Core supported in Visual Studio for Mac, see [.NET Core Support](./net-core-support.md).

 ## Creating an ASP.NET Core app in Visual Studio for Mac